 Even if you do not usually use these types of dialogs to create methods, you will find it useful when generating multiple pairs of Get / Set properties.

-This is a re-factoring feature that will allow you to convert fields like the following into properties:
+Convert Field to Property is a re-factoring feature that will allow you to convert fields like the following into properties:

 public int Count;